A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Introduction and Related Works

-This work uses the distance notion of connectivity without the presence of a partition, the same as in $\cite{Cai}$.
-However, it markedly differs in that the prototypical hexagon used in the defined posterior partition of the bounded region is allowed to change in size, if the node process is stopped and started again after a partition has already been defined.
-Since the prototypical hexagon is allowed to change in size so that the logical centers are closer to (or further away from) each other and point density is inversely proportional to the maximum connection length, therein lies an added advantage when calculating the probability of a connected path of hexagons or points.
-Moreover, if the prototypical hexagon always shrinks as the node process generates more points, then it should be expected that the critical threshold and the length of the short interval around the critical threshold are intertwined.
-It is shown that this is, in fact, the case.
+The distance notion of connectivity will be used (without the presence of a partition), the same as in $\cite{Cai}$.
+However, the ideas presented here diverge from $\cite{Cai}$ in that the prototypical hexagon used in the defined posterior partition of the bounded region is allowed to change in size.
+Then, the logical centers are closer to (or further away from) each other and point density is inversely proportional to the maximum connection length.
+Therein lies an added advantage when calculating the probability of a connected path of hexagons or points.
+Moreover, if the prototypical hexagon always shrinks as the point process generates more points, then it should be expected that the critical threshold and the length of the short interval are adjusted accordingly.

+In sec. $(\ref{proc})$, we describe the procedure for estimating a critical radius of connectivity and its sharp threshold interval.
+Two different formulations are derived, one in the continuum [sec. $(\ref{rgg})$], without a partition of bounded regions, and the other in the presence of a partition [sec. $(\ref{hpm})$].
+We show that the critical radii in both formulations are unique and that under certain conditions, both formulations are equivalent.

-The rest of this work is organized as follows.
-In section $(\ref{rgg})$, we formulate the notion of connectivity of randomly-generated data points in the continuum using random geometric graphs and prove certain continuity results of the probability measure of a class of graph properties.
+In sec. $(\ref{rgg})$, we formulate the notion of connectivity of randomly-generated data points in the continuum using random geometric graphs and prove certain continuity results of the probability measure of a class of graph properties.
 We use the continuity results to show the existence of a critical connectivity radius (equivalent density of data points) and prove that the length of the sharp threshold interval containing the critical radius is of a certain size, depending upon the number of data points and the length of the critical radius.